AmineDjeghri/awesome-os-setup/README.md

 ### 3.2 Linux (WSL) inside windows or just use Windows ?
+Lot of libraries and codes are made for Linux.
+Hence, using WSL is the best choice.
+Do not code in both OS, use for example pycharm or vscode on windows with a conda environement installed on WSL.
+The best thing id to combine the power of Windows with WSL.
 ### 3.2.1.Coding using Linux(WSL) inside Windows (BEST CHOICE) - Skip this if you don't want to use WSL

 ![WSL terminal](https://github.com/AmineDjeghri/BetterWindows/blob/master/resources/wsl_terminal.jpg)